deltachat/deltachat-pages/_posts/2020-06-24-june-updates.md

 ### A gallery in every chat

-Android and Desktop have **per-chat image-galleries** since some time - with 1.10, it also arrived on iOS.
+Android and Desktop have **per-chat image galleries** since some time - with 1.10, it also arrived on iOS.

 This way, you can easily share moments and access them later.